urbanopt/urbanopt.github.io/README.md

 - go to the [program](https://github.com/urbanopt/urbanopt-scenario-gem/blob/develop/lib/urbanopt/scenario/default_reports/program.rb) class in the [default_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/urbanopt/scenario/default_reports) and add the following:

-1. add `number_of_occupants` to the attribute accesor.
+1. Add `number_of_occupants` to the attribute accesor.

 ```ruby
   attr_accessor :site_area,......., :number_of_occupants
 ```

-2. initialize an instance variable `number_of_occupants` by adding it to the initialize method.
+2. Initialize an instance variable `number_of_occupants` by adding it to the initialize method.

 ```ruby
   def initialize(hash = {})